erewok/simpleservantblog/docs/post2.md

 At any rate, once we have assembled all of the `field`s into a list, we now have a representation of a row in the `author` table.

-Finally, we can now use generics to define our convenience JSON converters and an Elm one, which we'll use later to save ourselves a bunch of work in Elm.
+Finally, we can now use generics to define our convenience JSON converters and an Elm one, which we''ll use later to save ourselves a bunch of work in Elm.
 (If you would like to take the time to write the `FromJSON` and `ToJSON` instances by hand, I recommend reading [this excellent tutorial](https://artyom.me/aeson) on `aeson`.)

 *src/Models/Author.hs*: